SAGNIK713422/TravelBharat/README.md

 ├── vite.config.js
 └── README.md

+---

 ## 🔐 Authentication & Security

-TravelBharat uses JWT (JSON Web Token) authentication to secure the administrative features.
+TravelBharat uses JWT (JSON Web Token) authentication to secure administrative features.

-The authentication process includes:
+The authentication system provides:

 - Secure admin login
 - JWT token generation
 - Protected admin routes
-- Token verification for protected requests
+- Token verification
 - Secure password handling
 - Environment variables for sensitive configuration

-Sensitive credentials such as database connection strings and JWT secrets are stored in environment variables and are not committed to the repository.
+Sensitive information such as database credentials and JWT secrets is stored in environment variables and is not included in the GitHub repository.

 ---